, Total CO

 The gas chromatograph is similar to that described by Weiss (1981).
 The

-CO molecules mixed with hydrogen gas are converted quantitatively to methane using a catalytic column of ruthenium, and the methane molecules produced are detected by a flame-ionization detector.
-The chromatograph itself yields a precision of about ±0.06 % for CO analyses, and is
+molecules mixed with hydrogen gas are converted quantitatively to methane using a catalytic column of ruthenium, and the methane molecules produced are detected by a flame-ionization detector.
+The chromatograph itself yields a precision of about ±0.06 % for CO

 The gas sample isolated from the equilibrator and injected into the